-As the tiny person in your life continues to grow and develop their skills, you might be wondering what kind of gift is appropriate for a 3-year-old.
+As the tiny person in your life continues to grow and develop their skills, you might be wondering what kind of gift is appropriate for 3-year old boys and girls.
 Not a baby anymore and moving towards pre-school, 3-year-olds are active, communicative, and headstrong.
 They are learning to engage more meaningfully with a wider variety of people as well as flex their cognitive skills.
 What kind of gifts will help them learn to co-exist in the larger community and exercise their creative spirit (and also help them burn energy because, YIKES)?
 Toys & gifts for toddlers is not just mom gear, think toddler puzzles, stem toys and and educational toys for the 3 year olds.

 “Cooperative toys and games help children develop social-emotional and executive function skills like taking turns, sharing, and cooperation,” says Chase.
 “Board games, memory games, and simple card games help children develop their working memory, math, and fine-motor skills.”